Frequently Asked Questions

 Is there monthly, quarterly or annual cash flow?

-The LP agreement that you sign provides that income, and net taxable capital gains or losses for purposes of the Tax Act will be allocated to LP Unit holders in the same proportion as distributions received by Unit holders.
+The Canadian LP agreement that you sign provides that income, and net taxable capital gains or losses for purposes of the Tax Act will be allocated to LP Unit holders in the same proportion as distributions received by Unit holders.

-Distributions may consist of the following for income tax purposes for which T5013 partnership income statements are issued, usually in the latter half of March for the previous tax year.
+T5013 partnership income statements are issued, usually in the latter half of March for the previous tax year.

 a) Distributions that are currently taxable.
 This portion of distributions for income tax purposes will be treated as regular taxable income (and not treated as dividends or capital gains) to each Unit holder.